NikolisSec/OdysseySearch/README.md

 - your IP talks to the trackers (search) and real-debrid (everything heavy). the actual data comes from RD's CDN, not from the swarm.

-## demo

-as of v1.0 Beta, `docs/screenshot.svg` and `docs/help.svg` are real captures, not mockups. the screenshot is a Mr. Robot search gone very well.

-want an animated one? that's a todo item. it's on the list. it's fine.

 ## roadmap (stuff i keep meaning to do)

 - [x] ⚡ instant badge + cached-only mode